xdman21/autodetectCartridgeAndLoadGameToEmulator/README.txt

 _______________________HOW DOES IT WORKS_______________________
-This program uses the hardware of GBxCart RW to automatically detect your cartridge, get the rom inside, get the save inside your cartridge and run the emulator with the imported game and the same program automatically uploads your pc save to the cartridge when closing the emulator.
+This program uses the hardware of GBxCart RW to automatically detect your cartridge, get the rom inside, get the save inside your cartridge and run the emulator with the imported game.
-YES and all this with only executing the autodetectCartridgeAndLoadGameToEmulator.exe.
+And then the same program automatically uploads your pc save to the cartridge when closing the emulator. and YES all this with only executing the autodetectCartridgeAndLoadGameToEmulator.exe.
 _______________________HOW DOES IT WORKS_______________________

 _______________________HOW TO USE IT_______________________